pen1gu/pen1gu/README.md

 ## Hello!
 Welcome to my profile
 I like science and programming.
 My favorite things in science are the environment, and my favorite things in programming are software development and algorithm.
-I'm interested in the computer itself, so I'm also interested in hardware.
+I'm also interested in hardware.
+I'll live a life where I try every day.
+Thank you.

 ## Stats
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=hyunjunyun&theme=dracula)](https://github.com/hyunjunyun/)